cortexjs-legacy/the-handbook-of-cortex/your_first_module/write_code_as_nodejs.md

 # Write Code as Nodejs

-Now let's get hand dirty.
+Now let's get our hands dirty.

-## 1. Initialze the project
+## 1. Initialze the Project

-First make a directory called 'colorify', in the direcory root path, run:
+First make a directory called `'colorify'`, in the direcory root path, run:

 ```bash
 cortex init